 Municipalities seeking to electrify their fleets must consider several factors, such as the best applications for EVs, ensuring adequate charging infrastructure, and training fleet drivers.
 This plan focuses on the adoption of light-duty zero emission vehicles; however, promising new developments in the application of zero emission technologies to medium- and heavy-duty transportation will complement the development of the light-duty (e.g., passenger vehicles) EV market by increasing demand for advanced batteries and chargers, and by raising public awareness.
 As with light-duty vehicles, continuing progress in reducing production costs (for both batteries and fuel cell systems) will continue to translate to real-world improvements in affordability and total operating cost.
-Additionally, savings related to EVs could provide a favorable acceptance of the technology by township residents, and should be shared with the public.
+Additionally, savings (in both fuel costs and emissions avoided) related to EVs and adoption of other clean and efficient equipment, as well as related measures to reduce fossil fuel usage, could provide a favorable acceptance of the technology by township residents, and should be shared with the public on an annual basis, at a minimum.